ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-column-filter/index.md

     - The filter shows as active if any of the underlying filters are active.
     - Multiple underlying filters can be active at the same time.
 - The floating filter for the **Group** column is read-only.
 If you set a value against both the **Country** and **Year** filters, the floating filter will display the filter value for the field selected in the Group Column Filter dropdown.
-- The other columns demonstrate the different provided filters, and can be added to the group column by dragging them into the [Row Group Panel](/grouping-group-panel/) at the top.
+- The other columns demonstrate the different Provided Filters, and can be added to the group column by dragging them into the [Row Group Panel](/grouping-group-panel/) at the top.
 - If you remove all the columns from the grouping except for the **Athlete** column, the option to show the filter in the **Group** column will be hidden as there is no valid filter to display.

 <grid-example title='Group Column Filter - Single Group Column' name='group-filter-single' type='generated' options='{ "enterprise": true, "exampleHeight": 565, "modules": ["clientside", "rowgrouping", "menu", "filterpanel", "setfilter", "multifilter"] }'></grid-example>